ArtskydJ/dcc-slideshow/README.md

 # program spec

-A program is a list of songs and blank slides.
+A program is a list of songs, pictures, and blank slides.

+- a picture (e.g. `welcome.png`)
+- a song file (e.g. `amazing-grace.txt`)
+- a blank slide (blank line).

 A program is stored in a text file like:

 ```
 welcome.png

 intro-2015-05-23.txt

-whatever-song.txt
+amazing-grace.txt
 another-song.txt

 last-song.txt
 ```

-Each line in the program text file is either a picture (e.g. `welcome.png`) or a song file (e.g. `song.txt`).

 # slide spec